 Related Article: Don’t Let These 7 Mistakes Hold You Back From A Good Credit Score

-Impulse buying is another one of the really bad money habits out there and this one can be hard to know you have.
+Impulse buying is another one of those bad money habits out there, and this one can be hard to know you have.

 This bad money habit is a real danger to your budget and reaching your financial goals.